Quackster/uberEmu/README.md

 # uberEmu
 The original fork of the 2010 uber Emulator written by Meth0d.
 Updated to .NET 8 and thread-safety implementations to increase stability.

+## What's changed?

+- Update to .NET 8
+- All locks removed (no more deadlocking).
+- Thread safety collections implemented where necessary.
+- The "2038 problem" addressed.
+- Newer charset in database.
+- Room creation fixes.
+- Thread pooling for room cycle updates.

 ## Download

 The latest builds for Linux and Windows are found on the [latest](https://github.com/Quackster/uberEmu/releases/tag/latest) tag.